Returning to the Problemby Eugene Lim

 - From Serve the People by Karen Ishizuka: “Belying its far-reaching impact on the United States, the new immigration act was, at the time of its passage, thought to be more symbolic than consequential—an antidote to the country’s embarrassment during the Cold War of not being the beacon of democracy it professed to be.”

-EUGENE LIMis the author of the novels Fog & Car, The Strangers, and the recent Dear Cyborgs.
-He works as a high school librarian, lives in Jackson Heights, Queens, and runs Ellipsis Press.
+EUGENE LIM is the author of the novels Fog & Car (Ellipsis Press, 2008), The Strangers (Black Square Editions, 2013) and Dear Cyborgs (FSG, 2017).
+He works as a high school librarian, runs Ellipsis Press, and lives in Queens, NY.